Non linear Schr{\"o}dinger limit of bosonic ground states, again: Results and discussion

 strongly in the trace-class, where $\mu$ is a Borel probability measure supported on $\Mnls$. \end{theorem}

 Note that

 \textbf{1.} Under the stated assumptions it is standard to see that both~\eqref{eq:GSE} and~\eqref{eq:nls ener} are well-posed.

 \textbf{2.} The result is not new, and is actually weaker than what was known already using more-than-variational proofs.
 In 3D any $\beta < 1$ can be covered with the methods of~\cite{LieSei-06,NamRouSei-15}.
 Indeed, these papers deal with the special, harder case $\beta = 1$ (where the result is not stated the same).
-In 2D~\cite{LewNamRou-15} can handle $\beta > (s+2)/(s+1) > 1/2$.
+In 2D~\cite{LewNamRou-15} can handle any $\beta < (s+1)/(s+2)$ (in particular some dilute regimes $\beta >1/2$ are allowed).
 The novel aspect is thus methodological, as we discuss next.

+\textbf{3.} Coupling the method of the present paper with refined a-priori estimates allows~\cite{NamRou-19} to reach any value of $\beta < 1$ in 2D.